-In 1989, Julian Webb and two colleagues from the employment and enterprise development industry incorporated and launched Capital Region Enterprise and Employment Development Association (CREEDA) in the heart of Canberra, the capital of Australia.
+In 1989, Julian Webb and two colleagues from the employment and enterprise development industry incorporated and launched Capital Region Enterprise and Employment Development Association (CREEDA) (now CREEDA Projects Pty Ltd.) in the heart of Canberra, the capital of Australia.
 What began as a single business incubator in the late 1980s now operates as a nonprofit network in Canberra with incubator facilities in Downer, Narrabundah and Erindale.

 The cofounder and CEO says CREEDA"s development came in response to "the demand in our community [for new services and economic growth] and in recognition of the fact that a solution to unemployment was the creation of new, successful businesses.
 CREEDA has planned its growth to benefit from the economies of scale and improved quality of service that flows from a network of incubators."

 Indeed, CREEDA clients include a range of companies, offering services such as computer repair, financial consulting, construction contracting, massage therapy, employment counseling, communications and marketing, interior design, and real estate.

 Serving such diverse clients required increasingly detailed market assessments as the incubators grew, Webb says, as well as thorough assessments of the incubators" financial viability, operational costs and revenue.
 CREEDA offers a range of client services, and the incubators are designed to be flexible and responsive to each client, he says.
 Staff reviews potential clients, and pending acceptance, places them into one of four categories depending on their needs: Growing (companies with high growth potential); Consolidating (those with growth potential but in need of consolidating their core business); Struggling (companies "stuck in a rut" and trying to survive); and Testing (clients undertaking research and development, pilot tests, etc.).